 Banff-Lake Louise is one of the best places to visit during winter, as the entire town will have an amazing Christmas atmosphere, with the glowing fairy lights, log cabins, fire places and snowy backdrop with the stunning rocky mountains.

 Spend a day to visit Lake Louise and admire the beautiful ice-carvings on the frozen lake.

 2. Soak in Amazing Hot Springs in Whitehorse, Yukon

 When you get a chance to go up north towards Whitehorse Yukon, the best way to end a cold winter’s day is to soak your exhausted frozen bodies in the hot springs – Takhini Hot Springs.
 The view was amazing and this particular hot spring we visited was very near the Yukon wildlife reserve, where there are amazing winter creatures to seek out.

-Not named one of the top ski destinations in the world for no reason, Whistler is a stunning and popular ski destination for beginners to advance ski-ers from all around the world.
+Not named one of the top ski destinations in the world for no reason, Whistler winter activities is a big draw to Canadians and travellers from all around.
+Whistler is a stunning and popular ski destination for both beginners to advance ski-ers from all around the world.
 The best bit of it is always the fashion show – you get to marvel people in different colourful fashionable ski jackets and gear.

 Skiing in Japan?
 Why is Shiga Kogen in Nagona a great choice?

 4. Dog Sledding in Whitehorse, Yukon

 Dog sledding is probably one of the most fun things I have ever experienced in my life, and it takes great skill and control too.
 I had 4 amazing doggies with different personalities and it takes a lot of focus and maneuvering of the sled to make sure they don’t fly off with my sled at top speed.

 5. Climbing Grouse Mountain in Vancouver to find the bears